leoetlino/botw-re-notes/difficulty_scaling.md

   * **For other enemy drops**: The flag `{MapName}_WeaponDrop_{ID}` is false, **and** [the actor property 'LevelSensorMode' is higher than 1 *or* the enemy is a Guardian Scout ('Enemy_Guardian_Mini')].

   Note: Weapons that are bought from a shop cannot receive modifiers because they do not fit into any of the above cases.

-  \* Weapons found on Eventide Island (from chests and the Hinox) seem to be excluded from weapon scaling.
-TODO: how?

 ## Enemies
   When loading enemies, the game will always try to scale enemies.